StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2019-03-10-first_public_workshop.md

   /images/events/2019-03-10-first_public_workshop/DSC_9538.jpg"
 %}

-The participants seem to have enjoyed the day!
+The participants and we enjoyed the day a lot!

 ## Feedbacks